 Any student who is suspended on an interim basis and returns to the campus or University property during the suspension shall be subject to further University action and may be treated as a trespasser.
 When a student is suspended on an interim basis, the student is given notice containing the reasons for the suspension, the duration and any special conditions that apply, and a copy of the interim suspension policy.

-The Student Right To Know and Campuses Security Act Policies and Information for UofSC Lancaster may be found here.
-We encourage you to view this document as it may contain additional information concerning UofSC Lancaster policies.
+The Student Right To Know and Campuses Security Act Policies and Information for USC Lancaster may be found here.
+We encourage you to view this document as it may contain additional information concerning USC Lancaster policies.

 It is the policy of the University of South Carolina Lancaster to provide educational information regarding this disease as well as counseling and reassurance to students who are affected by it.

 The facilities, grounds, and parking lots at USC Lancaster are patrolled as public areas where open containers, sale, consumption, or underage possession of alcohol is illegal unless otherwise designated by permit.
 Persons not in compliance with the law are subject to arrest, prosecution, and loss of use of University facilities.
 Students are also subject to University sanctions for noncompliance.
 In order to comply with South Carolina alcohol legislation, the USC Lancaster Student Government Association will not sell or otherwise provide alcohol at student activities, including academic field trips.